wisniewskib/video-chat/README.md

 # Video Chat WebRTC

-This is a simple video chat application built using Node.js, Express, TypeScript, Socket.IO on the backend, and Vite, TypeScript, React, Simple-Peer on the frontend.
+This is a simple video chat application built using Node.js, Express, TypeScript, Socket.IO on the backend, and Vite, TypeScript, React, Tailwind, DaisyUI Simple-Peer on the frontend.
 The backend of the application is hosted on Render, while the frontend is hosted on Netlify.

 ## Usage